 MICROPLASTICS AROUND AUSTRALIA

 Plastic pollution is now recognised as one of the world’s most pressing environmental issues.
-However, with increasing plastic production, and approximately 12 metric ton leaking into our oceans annually, plastic pollution is a rapidly growing problem.
+However, with increasing plastic production, and approximately 12 million metric ton leaking into our oceans annually, plastic pollution is a rapidly growing problem.

 Over the past decade, there has been significant attention given to macrolitter.
 However, microplastics (plastics < 5mm) are now considered a greater concern, with scientists calling for them to be listed as a hazardous substance.